skip navigation

 INTERESTED IN JOINING THE HIGH SCHOOL TEAM?

-If you're interested in joining our high school program, please visit our New to TRC? page for upcoming recruiting events and learn-to-row opportunities.
+If you're interested in joining our high school program, please visit our Join page for upcoming recruiting events and learn-to-row opportunities.

 Questions about the high school program can be directed to info@trianglerowing.org.